Eneco/kafka-connect-twitter/README.md

 A Kafka Connect for Twitter.
 Both a source (from Twitter to Kafka) and sink (from Kafka to Twitter) are provided:

 -   The *sink* receives plain strings from Kafka, which are tweeted using [Twitter4j](http://twitter4j.org/);
--   The *source* receives tweets from the [Twitter Streaming API](https://dev.twitter.com/streaming/overview) using [Hosebird](https://github.com/twitter/hbc), which are fed into Kafka as a `TwitterStatus` structure.
+-   The *source* receives tweets from the [Twitter Streaming API](https://dev.twitter.com/streaming/overview) using [Hosebird](https://github.com/twitter/hbc), which are fed into Kafka either as a `TwitterStatus` structure (default) or as plain strings.

 Data types
 ==========

 -   The *sink* connector expects plain strings (UTF-8 by default) from Kafka (`org.apache.kafka.connect.storage.StringConverter`), i.e. `kafka-console-producer` will do;
--   The *source* connector outputs `TwitterStatus` structures.
+-   The *source* connector either outputs `TwitterStatus` structures (default) or plain strings.
 The Kafka Connect framework is serialization format agnostic.
 An intermidiate representation is used inside the framework; when an actual Kafka record is to be created, the `key.converter` and `value.converter` properties are used.
 Chances are that you use Avro (`io.confluent.connect.avro.AvroConverter`) or JSON (`org.apache.kafka.connect.json.JsonConverter`).
+When `output.format=string`, both the key and value are strings, with the key the user name and the value the tweet text.
+Here the `org.apache.kafka.connect.storage.StringConverter` converter must be used.

 An actual `TwitterStatus` after JSON conversion, freshly grabbed from Kafka, looks like: